Jebel Moya: Results

-The results of the craniometric study, the dental morphology and general dental comparison study, show the population of Jebel Moya was pastoralist in nature, distinctive bio-culturally, displaying similarities to sub-Saharan Africans.
-The individuals at Jebel Moya were from a pastoralist, homogeneous though biologically distinct population.
+The results of the craniometric study, the dental morphology and general dental comparison study show the population of Jebel Moya was pastoralist in nature and distinctive bio-culturally, displaying similarities to sub-Saharan Africans.
+The individuals at Jebel Moya were from a pastoralist and homogeneous though biologically distinct population.

 Abandonment

 It is unknown why Jebel Moya was abandoned; one possibility, according to M. Brass, is the alteration of trade and social networks in the southern Gezira Plain due to the spread of Christianity during the 600s CE.